JulianIsLost5/minescript-scripts/lib_inv/README.md

 - **sort_inventory(container: bool = False) -> bool**

   Sort inventory by merging partial stacks and then sorting by tag and aplhabet.
+  <sub> Unintended behavior might occur, please report it to me</sub>

   - **container:** `bool` — Whether to sort a container menu instead of the player inventory
   - **returns:** `bool` — `True` when done.
+  <br></br>
-  <sub>Special thanks to razrcraft for brainstorming an approach with me</sub>
+  > Special thanks to razrcraft for brainstorming an approach with me

 ---